lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 #### 32.26 Every Resource Has a Lifetime

-Memory and CPU ownership should be treated as part of the system lifecycle.
+Memory and CPU ownership should be treated as part of the system **lifecycle**.

 A Lily developer should be able to explain: